AliceO2Group/analysis-framework/docs/gettingstarted/installing.md

 ```warning
 On Linux, the components providing the required linked shared libraries also need to be included (e.g. `Tools/ML` for `O2Physics::MLCore`).
 ```

-See the [Troubleshooting](../troubleshooting/README.md) section for debugging tips if the build fails.

 ## Use your local software installations